 - Turn themselves into a valuable conduit of business intelligence by gathering and sharing useful information about customers, the product, the market, and the competition.

-- Do all this as a way to strengthen their conversational capacity.
+- Do all this as a way to strengthen your individual and collective conversational capacity.

 Length: 2 hours +